expo/expo/docs/pages/guides/config-plugins.md

 - The config is read using [`getPrebuildConfig`](https://github.com/expo/expo-cli/blob/43a6162edd646b550c1b7eae6039daf1aaec4fb0/packages/prebuild-config/src/getPrebuildConfig.ts#L12) from `@expo/prebuild-config`.
 - All of the core functionality supported by Expo is added via plugins in `withIosExpoPlugins`.
 This is stuff like name, version, icons, locales, etc.
 - The config is passed to the compiler `compileModsAsync`
-- The compiler adds base mods which are responsible for reading data (like **Info.plist**), executing a named mod (like `mods.ios.infoPlist`), then writing the results to the file system.
+- The compiler adds base mods that are responsible for reading data (like **Info.plist**), executing a named mod (like `mods.ios.infoPlist`), then writing the results to the file system.
 - The compiler iterates over all of the mods and asynchronously evaluates them, providing some base props like the `projectRoot`.
   - After each mod, error handling asserts if the mod chain was corrupted by an invalid mod.